 The denial of universals carries with it the denial of everything transcending experience.
 The denial of everything transcending experience means inevitably – though ways are found to hedge on this – the denial of truth.
 With the denial of objective truth there is no escape from the relativism of ‘man is the measure of all things.’

-If man is the ‘measure’ of all things, then who gets to decide what is what?
+If a man is the ‘measure’ of all things, then who gets to decide what is what?
 Society?
 Religion?
 The State?
 Is truth whatever I say it is, or does truth correspond to reality?

 In Matthew 19:4 Jesus reminds his listeners, “Have you not read that He who created them from the beginning made them male and female.”

-The Bible makes it very clear that the Creator designed men and women to be different yet complimentary.
+The Bible makes it very clear that the Creator designed men and women to be different yet complementary.
 But, we don’t even need the Bible to tell us that, we also have biology.
 We ARE different.

 We human beings really do have a design, and I mean that in the broadest sense; not merely mechanical design (this part goes here, that part goes there), but what kind of being we are.
 Because design is not merely biological, but also emotional, intellectual, spiritual, the languages of natural law, natural designs, natural meanings, and natural purposes, are intertranslatable, and most of the time interchangeable.
 Some ways of living comport with our design.
 Others don’t.